raj-gun/NL-FRA/Examples/README.md

 ## Examples

 - [`NARX_band_limited_NOFRF.m`](./NARX_band_limited_NOFRF.m)
   Data-driven example based on the coupled electric-drives benchmark.
 A polynomial NARX model is first identified using `NonSysID`, independently validated, and then excited using a general band-limited probing input.
 The resulting input-output data are used to evaluate and validate the first four NOFRFs.
-For information related to the dataset used, refere to the relevant [`README`](/Examples/Data/Coupled_electric_drive/README.md).
+For information related to the dataset used, refer to the relevant [`README`](/Examples/Data/Coupled_electric_drive/README.md).

 - [`NonSysID_electro_mechanical_band_limited_NOFRF.m`](./NonSysID_electro_mechanical_band_limited_NOFRF.m)
   Identifies a polynomial NARX model from the electro-mechanical system data used in the `NonSysID` examples, excites the identified model using a general band-limited input, and evaluates the first four NOFRFs.
 This example requires the `NonSysID` package.